jmooring/hugo-testing/README.md

 Details: <https://discourse.gohugo.io/t/52305>

-Description: Append images for sprite
+Description: Create an image sprite from images in the assets directory

 ## Instructions